drostron/slamdata-docs/source/slamdown-reference.rst

 5.2 Numeric Field
 ~~~~~~~~~~~~~~~~~

-By default input fields are evaluated as String types.
+By default, input fields are evaluated as string types.
 To enforce a
-numeric type prefix the underscores with the (``#``) symbol.
-You
+numeric type, prefix the underscores with the (``#``) symbol.
-may also provided a default value for this field as well.
-For
+A default value can also be provided.

-example:
+Example:

 ::